How Does Acupressure Work?

 The 5 Elements

-The Ancient Chinese conceived life and the Universe
+The Ancient Chinese conceived life and the Universe as a constant

-them to the dynamics of the body.
+dynamics of the body.

 The 5 elements are the 5 major characteristics that describe this phenomenon: